 If you’re changing jobs, getting ready to retire, or recently retired, you may be wondering what your options are with the funds in your workplace retirement plan, such as a 401(k), 403(b), or 457(b) accounts, and what you need to consider.

-Benefits of leaving money in your current plan:
+Leaving money in your current plan

 - Investment fees: Both workplace retirement plans and IRAs charge investment- related fees and expenses.
 Workplace retirement plans may benefit from group buying power and thus charge lower investment fees than you would pay investing in an IRA.

 - Investment options: Many workplace plans offer access to investment options such as stable value funds that are not typically available through IRAs.